-In 2016, I did something that flagged my Fb ad account; this leads to my Facebook ad account being disabled for policy violation.
+In 2016, I did something that flagged my FB ad account; this led to my Facebook ad account being disabled for policy violation, resulting in a deactivated ad account.

 What did I do?

-I logged in to my Facebook ad account to make payments for ads while under a VPN server.
-The VPN server was set to the United States of America while I was here in Nigeria, and my billing address is that of Nigeria.
+I logged in to my Facebook ad page to make payments for ads while using a VPN server.
+The VPN network was set to the United States of America while I was here in Nigeria, and my billing address is that of Nigeria.

-So on records, my Facebook ad account was accessed from a location that’s not the same as my billing address.
-To protect its user community, Facebook had to disable my ad account payment methods and stop all running ads.
+So, on records, my Facebook ad profile page was accessed from a location different from my billing address.
+To protect other users of its community, Facebook had to disable my ad account payment methods and stop all running ads.

-At first, I thought no BIG deal about this.
-I assume it will be resolved in a matter of days, probably after a few verification processes.
+At first, I see no BIG deal about this.
+It will be resolved in a few days, probably after some due verification processes, so I thought.

-Finally, my disabled Facebook ad account payment options were re-enabled.
+Finally, my disabled ad account payment options were re-enabled.

 Here is the full story…